3.14.2. Rules for adding attributes to ground transport items

 If the stop has been officially renamed, but the sign has not been updated, then enter the new name for the official name.

 - In the official name for the item type, enter the transport stop name without abbreviating and in the same format that is used locally or in itineraries.
-Furthermore, the word order in names is determined based on what sounds best in relation to the proper name (see points 18.104.22.168.1.3 and 22.214.171.124.2.3).
-For example:
+Furthermore, the word order in names is determined based on what sounds best in relation to the proper name (see points 188.8.131.52.1.3 and 184.108.40.206.2.3).

 Local name Official name Moskovskaya St. Moscow St. North North Peredvizknikov Lane Peredvizknikov Ln.
-School #4 or #4 School School #4 Krestovsky Island metro station Krestovsky Island metro station Sportivnaya metro Sportivnaya metro Kryukovo station Kryukovo station Ruchi railway station Ruchi railway station Local name Official name Moskovskaya St. Moscow St. North North Peredvizknikov Lane Peredvizknikov Ln.
-School #4 or #4 School School #4 Krestovsky Island metro station Krestovsky Island metro station Sportivnaya metro Sportivnaya metro Kryukovo station Kryukovo station Ruchi railway station Ruchi railway station
+School #4 or #4 School School #4 Krestovsky Island metro station Krestovsky Island metro station Sportivnaya metro station Sportivnaya metro station Kryukovo station Kryukovo station Ruchi railway station Ruchi railway station 9 Maya St. 9th Maya St. Local name Official name Moskovskaya St. Moscow St. North North Peredvizknikov Lane Peredvizknikov Ln.
+School #4 or #4 School School #4 Krestovsky Island metro station Krestovsky Island metro station Sportivnaya metro station Sportivnaya metro station Kryukovo station Kryukovo station Ruchi railway station Ruchi railway station 9 Maya St. 9th Maya St.

 You can only use the phrase “On demand” as the proper name of the stop.
 In this case, you do not need to fill in the other name types.
 If a stop has a proper name, then do not add the “On demand” phrase to it.